-Results from a 16-week clinical trial of teens ages 12-17 with DUPIXENT when used alone compared to teens not taking DUPIXENT
+In a clinical trial at 16 weeks in teens (aged 12-17 years) taking DUPIXENT* when used alone compared to teens not taking DUPIXENT:

-*Patients who weighed ≥60 kg received DUPIXENT 300 mg every two weeks after an initial dose of 600 mg (two 300 mg injections), and patients who
+*Patients who weighed 132 lb or more received DUPIXENT 300 mg every 2 weeks after an initial loading dose of 600 mg (two 300-mg injections), and patients who

-weighed ≤60 kg received DUPIXENT 200 mg every two weeks after an initial dose of 400 mg (two 200 mg injections)
+weighed less than 132 lb received DUPIXENT 200 mg every 2 weeks after an initial loading dose of 400 mg (two 200-mg injections)

 What You Should Know About the Patients in This Study:

 SEE BEFORE AND AFTER RESULTS IN TEENS

 Use the slider to view these before and after results of an actual 12-year-old patient after 16 weeks of treatment with DUPIXENT in aclinical trial.
 This patient did not meet clinical trial criteria for clear or almost clear skin at 16 weeks.
 Individual results may vary.